sPrizio/bluebell/greenhouse/README.md

 - **0.0.8** : Import FTMO Results
 - **0.0.9** : Major Code Improvements & Refactoring
 - **0.1.0** : (In Progress) Major Testing Refactoring and Coverage Improvements
-- **0.1.1** : (Upcoming) Improve Api Documentation, Improve Lombok usage, Cronjob for fetching Market News
+- **0.1.1** : (Upcoming) Improve Api Documentation, Improve Lombok usage, Cronjob for fetching Market News, Refactor controller endpoints to use pojo's instead of Maps for Request Objects (Look into OpenAPI)
 - **0.1.2** : (Upcoming) Refactoring of Portfolios and Account Details (work with sepal) including page for managing portfolios, selector for active portfolio, CRUD
 - **0.1.3** : (Upcoming) Dockerize App (including front-end)
 - **0.1.4** : (Upcoming) Store Market data from MT4 and FirstRateData into database